bmullan/ciab-remote-desktop/README.md

     • local inexperienced technical support which often-times consisted of a librarian, teacher or volunteers
     • a hodge-podge of mixed old/new computers (desktop, laptops)

 Today the available computers now also include mixes of chromebooks, tablets as well.
-Security & viruses on the student machines was a constant problem.
+Security & viruses on the student machines were a constant problem.

 The above circumstances and combination of problems often created a frustrating experience for teachers, students and parents.
 So in 2008 I first starting thinking about how to bring together a Cloud based Remote Desktop solution that while not solving every problem, would try to adhere to the 80/20 rule of trying to solve 80% of the problems.